arelove/dns-switcher/README.md

 2. Click a DNS preset to apply it instantly
 3. Use the system tray icon for quick access
 4. Switch to mini mode for a compact view
+5. Or use micro mode for an always-on-top widget

 That's it.
 No configuration needed.